nightflyza/OphanimFlow/README.md

 ## graph

-This API call returns PNG image for some specified IP address.
+This API call returns traffic graph, with distribution by traffic classes as PNG image for some specified IP address.
 Parameter "ip" - is mandatory.
 All other is optional.

 All endpoint parameters: